jedota/Iris_alcohol_classification/README.md

 # License

 The dataset, the implementation, or trained models, use is restricted to research purpuses.
-The use of the dataset or the implementation/trained models for product development or product competetions is not allowed.
+The use of the dataset or the implementation/trained models for product development or product is not allowed.
 This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.